Boat. Football. Smile. All of these words have been used to describe the shape of a marquise diamond.

 Finally, they are very unusual.
-If you are looking to break the mold a little with your choice of stone, marquise is a good path to go down.
+If you are looking to break the mold a little with your choice of stone, the marquise is a good path to go down.

 All of that being said though, there are three important things to note when buying a marquise, and they all involve Goldilocks.
 Yes, you read that correctly.
 The chick with the porridge.
 Intrigued?
 Read on.

-First let’s discuss length-to-width ratios.
+First, let’s discuss length-to-width ratios.
 As we have seen in other cuts so far in this series, a poor L/W ratio can mean the difference between a diamond that looks like it’s spent too long on a juice cleanse, and a diamond that’s been to an all you can eat buffet.

 It is no different with a marquise – and in fact, I would argue that it’s even more important.
 I believe that sticking with a ratio of 2:1 is the Goldilocks state, in that it’s ‘just right’.
 Anything over 2.2:1 is going to look starved, anything below 1.8:1 is going to look chubby.
-Now, of course if you like either of those looks you are welcome to go for them, I just think they are not as appealing to the eye;
+Now, of course, if you like either of those looks you are welcome to go for them, I just think they are not as appealing to the eye;

 Next, we must talk about bow ties.
 For those of you who have read my take on oval cuts, you will know that the dark specter of the bow tie is never too far away, ready to ruin our day.
-Bow ties are those dark shadows that fall across the face of the diamond, if it has been cut too shallow.
+Bow ties are those dark shadows that fall across the face of the diamond if it has been cut too shallow.

 To counteract this bow-tie, diamond cutters will attempt to cut the diamond a little deeper in the hope of diminishing the bow-tie effect as much as possible.
-The problem with this is, when a marquise diamond is cut too deep you just end up getting a drab diamond.
+The problem with this is, when a marquise diamond is cut too deep, you just end up getting a drab diamond.

 Finally, on the Goldilocks front, I want to discuss girdles.
 Not the women’s boned undergarments that are designed to make you look fabulous while at the exact same time making you feel utterly miserable.